Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Background

 In reality, a QKD experiment always has a limited transmission time, therefore the total number of signals is finite.
 This means that, when estimating the single-photon contributions with decoy-state analysis, one would need to take into consideration the statistical fluctuations of the observables: the Gain and Quantum Bit Error Rate (QBER).
 This is called the finite-key analysis of QKD.
 When considering finite-size effects, the choice of intensities and probabilities of sending these intensities is crucial to getting the optimal rate.
 Therefore, we would need to perform optimizations for the search of parameters.

 Traditionally, the optimization of parameters is implemented as either a brute-force global search for smaller number of parameters, or local search algorithms for larger number of parameters.
-For instance, in several literature studying MDI-QKD protocols in symmetric \cite{mdiparameter} and asymmetric channels \cite{mdi7intensity}, a local search method called coordinate descent algorithm is used to find the optimal set of intensity and probabilities.
+For instance, in several papers studying MDI-QKD protocols in symmetric \cite{mdiparameter} and asymmetric channels \cite{mdi7intensity}, a local search method called coordinate descent algorithm is used to find the optimal set of intensity and probabilities.

+However, optimization of parameters often require significant computational power.
+This means that, a QKD system either has to to wait for an optimization off-line (and suffer from delay), or use sub-optimal or even unoptimized parameters in real-time.
+Moreover, due to the amount of computing resources required, parameter optimization is usually limited to relatively powerful devices such as a desktop PC.

+There is increasing interest to implement QKD in free-space on mobile platforms, such as drones, handheld systems, and even satellites.
+Such devices (e.g. single-board computers and mobile system on chips) are usually limited in computational power.
+As low-latency is important in such free-space applications, fast and accurate parameter optimization based on a changing environment in real time is a difficult task on such low-power platforms.

+Moreover, with the advent of the internet of things (IoT), a highly attractive future direction of QKD is a quantum network that connects multiple devices, each of which could be portable and mobile, and numerous connections are present at the same time.
+This will present a great computational challenge for the controller of a quantum network with many pairs of users (where real-time optimization might simply be infeasible for even a moderate number of connections).

-However, optimization of parameters often require significant computational power, and is usually performed on a powerful desktop PC.
-With the advent of deep learning technologies based on neural networks in recent years, and with more and more low-power devices implementing on-board acceleration chips for neural networks, here we study the possibility of using neural networks to help predict optimal parameters efficiently, and to allow real-time parameter optimization even on low-power devices that could be deployed to portable or free-space user scenarios of QKD.
+With the development of machine learning technologies based on neural networks in recent years, and with more and more low-power devices implementing on-board acceleration chips for neural networks, here we present a new method of using neural networks to help predict optimal parameters efficiently on low-power devices.
+We test our machine learning algorithm in real-life devices such as a single-board computer and a smart phone (see Fig. \ref{fig:mobile}), and find that with our method they can easily perform parameter optimization in milliseconds, within a power consumption of less than 5 watts.
+We list some time benchmarking results in Table I. Such a method makes it possible to support \textit{real-time} parameter optimization for free-space QKD systems, or large-scale QKD networks with thousands of connections.